foowaa/short-chn-yn/README.md

 # short_yn
-short literal YES or NO recognition
+Literal short literal YES or NO recognition in Chinese.